xemarap/desocioek/METHOD.md

 #### A. Percentage of People with Pre-High School Education (Ages 25-65)

 This indicator measures the percentage of residents aged 25-65 in a DeSO area whose highest level of education is pre-high school education ("förgymnasial utbildning").
 This includes education of less than nine years or the equivalent of nine years of schooling.
-This data is fetched from Statistics Sweden using the table ID `TAB5956`.
+This data is fetched from Statistics Sweden using the table ID `TAB5956`, the percentage of people with pre-high school education is then calculated and stored in variable `education_percentage`.

 #### B. Percentage of People with Low Economic Standard (All Ages)

 This indicator measures the percentage of residents of all ages in a DeSO area who live in households with low economic standard.
 Low economic standard is defined as having a disposable income less than 60% of the national median disposable income.
-This data is fetched from Statistics Sweden using the table ID `TAB6436`.
+This data is fetched from Statistics Sweden using the table ID `TAB6436` and stored in the variable `low_economic_standard_percentage`.

-#### C. Percentage of People Unemployed (Ages 20-65)
+#### C. Percentage of People Unemployed (Ages 20-64)

-This indicator measures the percentage of residents aged 20-65 in a DeSO area who has the status unemployed.
-This data is fetched from Statistics Sweden using the table ID `TAB5551`.
+This indicator measures the percentage of residents aged 20-64 in a DeSO area who has the status unemployed.
+This data is fetched from Statistics Sweden using the table ID `TAB5551`, the unemployment rate is then calculated and stored in variable `unemployment_rate_percentage`.

 ### 1.2 Calculation Method